Man badly injured in motorcycle crash

-An unidentified man was badly injured in a motorcycle crash Saturday morning, March 24, on Shedden Road near Dorcy Drive in George Town.
+An unidentified man was badly injured in a motorcycle crash Saturday morning on Shedden Road near Dorcy Drive in George Town.

 A Royal Cayman Islands Police Service spokesperson said police received an emergency call shortly before 6 a.m. and found an unresponsive man along with a “badly damaged motorcycle.”